 Students will only be able to hold and self-administer their medication if they are inhalers or creams.
+This will be confirmed and agreed by the Headteacher or Head of Education.
 Any medication in liquid, tablet or other form must be secured in the locked medical cabinet.